 Hearing the opinion of a professional can be extremely valuable when researching a career path.
 Make the most of your work experience by talking to the people you shadow: what is the best / worst aspect of their job?
 Would they choose this career path again?

 Work experience will also give you a feel for the types of people that you will be working alongside in your field.
 Maybe your dream career attracts very competitive / creative / personable types.
-If you share similar skills or interests with the people you shadow, this could indicate your suitability for their line of work.
+If you share similar skills or interests with the people you shadow, this could indicate that their job would suit you too.

-After completing work experience, it’s important to assess whether this type of work continues to appeal to you.
-It’s perfectly normal to decide at this point that you no longer wish to pursue a career.
-This does not mean that the experience has been a waste of time; on the contrary, you may have saved yourself years of effort and training, only to find that the job you’re qualified for is one you hate.
+After you complete your work experience, it’s important to assess whether the career continues to appeal to you.
+It’s perfectly normal to decide at this point that you're not actually interested in it.
+This doesn’t mean that the experience has been a waste of time!
+On the contrary, you might have saved yourself years of effort and training, only to find that the job you’re qualified for is one that you hate.

-Once you have an idea of the kind of career path you wish to follow, the next step is to research the qualifications that you will need to succeed in this field.
+Once you have an idea of the kind of career path you’re interested in, the next step is to research the qualifications that you’ll need to succeed in that field.

-For certain professions, it is mandatory to have studied a particular degree, whereas in other sectors employers value a variety of subjects and skills.
-Check out Unifrog’s article How degrees can link to careers for more information on choosing a relevant degree course.
+For certain professions you need to have studied a particular degree, whereas in other sectors employers value a variety of subjects and skills.
+Check out Unifrog’s article on How degrees can link to careers for more information on choosing a relevant degree course.

-It’s important to understand that, while the degree you choose is important, it is not entirely prescriptive, and will not define the course of your entire life.
-Indeed, degrees can often lead to seemingly unrelated careers.
+Remember that while the degree or education route you choose is important, it won’t define the course of your entire life.
+Education can often lead to seemingly unrelated careers.
 Students from science backgrounds, for example, are increasingly being recruited by employers in the banking and finance industry.
 Even someone who studies a subject that seems like it will lead straight to a career, like medicine or plumbing, can change their mind and do something else.
 Studying teaches you lots different skills!

 6. Backup plan

-Use the Unifrog Post 16 and Post 18 Intentions tools to think of a progression backup plan, in case your first choice of career path doesn't work out.
+Use the Unifrog's Post 18 Intentions tool to think of a progression backup plan, in case your first choice of career path doesn't work out.